Yasuaki-Ito/ptof/README.md

 Download `PtoF.exe` (GUI) or `PtoF_CLI.exe` (CLI) from [Releases](https://github.com/Yasuaki-Ito/ptof/releases).

+> [!NOTE]
-> **Note**: On first launch, Windows SmartScreen may display a warning because the executable is not signed.
+> On first launch, Windows SmartScreen may display a warning because the executable is not signed.
 Click "More info" → "Run anyway" to proceed.

 ### From Source